Rigid inner forms over global function fields: Complexes of tori and C ech cohomology

 The first goal is to endow $H^{1}(\overline{F}/F, T \xrightarrow{f} U)$ with a natural locally-profinite topology.
 We first claim that the image $f(T(F)) \subseteq U(F)$ is closed: The scheme-theoretic image $f(T)$ is a closed subscheme of $U$ by the closed orbit lemma, so that $f(T)(F)$ is closed in $U(F)$, which means that we can replace $U$ by $f(T)$ to reduce to the case where $f$ is (scheme-theoretically) surjective.
 We then choose an $F$-torus $T'$ such that $f$ factors as a composition $T \xrightarrow{f'} U' \xrightarrow{f''} U$ where the kernel of $f'$ is a torus and $f''$ is an isogeny.
 Note that $f''$ is finite, and hence proper, which implies that the continuous map $U'(F) \to U(F)$ is proper (as a map of topological spaces), and hence closed (since $U(F)$ is locally compact and Hausdorff), and so we can reduce further to the case where the kernel of $T \to U$ is a torus.

 In this final case the morphism $T \xrightarrow{f} U$ is smooth---indeed, quotient maps are always flat and surjective, and the smoothness of the kernel implies that we get a short-exact sequence at the level of tangent spaces at the identity.
 It then follows from the inverse function theorem for analytic manifolds (\cite[Thm.
-III.9.2]{Serre3} (which is proved for all analytic manifolds over complete nonarchimedean fields) that $f$ is open, and thus closed (we are working with totally-disconnected Hausdorff spaces).
-In fact, the above argument shows that $T(F) \xrightarrow{f} U(F)$ is closed.
+III.9.2]{Serre3} (which is proved for all analytic manifolds over complete nonarchimedean fields) that $f$ is open, and thus sends closed full preimages to closed subsets.

 The closedness of $f(T(F))$ in $U(F)$ implies that the quotient $U(F)/f(T(F))$ has the canonical structure of a topological group.
 We then give $H^{1}(\overline{F}/F, T \xrightarrow{f} U)$ the unique locally-profinite topology such that the map $U(F)/[f(T(F))] \to H^{1}(\overline{F}/F, T \xrightarrow{f} U)$ is an open immersion (note that $H^{1}(F, T)$ is finite).
 Duality of \eqref{complexpairing} passes to our setting verbatim (as in \cite[Lem.
 A.3.B]{KS1}):